Prismatik/auth/schemas/entity.md

 ## `created_at` (string)

-when user was created
+when entity was created

 ## `updated_at` (string)

-when user was updated
+when entity was updated

 ## `emails` (array)